-Situated at the intersection of three states and two countries, the El Paso region is at the very center of east-west and northsouth freight transport.
-El Paso is a significant entry point into the U.S. from Mexico and serves as a commercial air, truck, and rail hub for the region.
+Situated at the intersection of three states and two countries, the El Paso region is one of the largest international commercial and commuter ports in the Western Hemisphere.
+El Paso is also a significant entry point into the U.S. from Mexico, and serves as a commercial air, truck and rail hub for the region.